 Quincy Park District: Bill Klingner Trail

-After many years of the trail always living within the long-range planning for the Park District, Phase I was constructed in 2008, running approximately 1.9miles in length and was funded partially through the ITEP program.
-It included intergovernmental and private agency cooperation and local private sector participants.
+Phase I (12th Street to 18th Street) of this HMA trail runs approximately 0.88 miles in length and includes two pre-fabricated truss bridges, retaining walls, and other related improvements.
+This phase was partially funded through IDOT’s Illinois Transportation Enhancement Program (ITEP), intergovernmental and private agency cooperation, and local private participants.
 Conservation easements and fee simple land donations were acquired from land owners along the creek corridor to provide for trail access, preserve floodplain areas, preserve wetland areas, and protect woodland areas and all permitting efforts were required by the US Army Corps of Engineers, IDNR, and IEPA.